SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What to Wear During the SF Giants Games

-Due to its location, Oracle Park also gets a small breeze off the San Francisco Bay.
+Due to its location, Oracle Park also gets a slight breeze off the San Francisco Bay.
 This means you need to come prepared for cool weather during the game.

-It's a tricky balance as some of the seats are in the sun - and quite warm until the sun goes down.
-It then gets cool pretty quickly.
+It's a tricky balance as some seats are in the sun - and quite warm until the sun goes down.
+It then gets cool.

 I typically bring a sweater and a light jacket for night games.
 I also like to wear shoes with socks so I can keep my toes warm.

-Head over to the what to wear in San Francisco page to learn even more about what the weather is like during baseball season.
+Head over to the what to wear in San Francisco page to learn more about the weather during baseball season.
 On this page, you will also find my tips on what to wear for each season.

 Where to Enjoy Three Innings Free

 There's usually a line to get in for almost every game.
-However, if you have a little extra time or just want to watch for a bit, this is a fun way to see the 2014 World Champion San Francisco Giants play.
+However, if you have extra time or want to watch for a bit, this is a fun way to see the San Francisco Giants play.

 A map showing where you go to watch the San Francisco Giants play for free.